sashakyunghwa/mboutique/README.md

 # M-Boutique
-An online storefront for a French bakery that specialized in macarons!
+An online storefront for a French bakery that specializes in macarons!

 ### Features